This post is a few months overdue, but as the sayings go, “better late than never” and “better published than perfect!”

-Previously I wrote about a new (to me) method I was incorporating with my beginning band and orchestra students, Conversational Solfege.
+Previously, I wrote about a new (to me) method I was incorporating with my beginning band and orchestra students, Conversational Solfege.
 The Conversational Solfege method is based on the concept, sound before sight.
-Students are taught to be musical from day one, but reading music is not the primary focus right away.
+Students learn to be musical from day one, but reading music is not the primary focus right away.
 If you haven’t read that post yet, check it out here: Singing in the Band Room: Adventures in Conversational Solfege.

 The Reading Steps

 When teaching Conversational Solfege, each step is very specific.
 Once students have mastered the create step, they are ready to read.
 You always begin by reading patterns, either rhythmic or tonal.
 The first unit in Conversational Solfege is a rhythm unit (quarter notes and eighth notes), so that is where I started.
 Here is a typical progression for teaching students to read rhythmic notation:

 - Read patterns by rote – I would show students the rhythm pattern notation and have them echo me first speaking, then playing the pattern on a single pitch.